freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 #### HINTS

 - Type `\l` into the psql prompt and press enter
-- Type `psql --username=freecodecamp dbname=postgres` into the terminal to log in to psql if you aren't logged in first
+- Type `psql --username=freecodecamp --dbname=postgres` into the terminal to log in to psql if you aren't logged in first

 ## 40. Create `first_database`